Lyre: Ancient lyres

+In the Baltic region, archaeological remains have been discovered that suggest the existence of lyre-like stringed instruments since prehistoric times.
+Although finds are scarce, fragments of wood and other materials have been found that could have been parts of stringed instruments used in rituals and ceremonies.
+These discoveries indicate that ancient Baltic cultures developed primitive forms of lyres, adapted to their cultural contexts and available materials.
+In particular, remains of lyre-like stringed instruments have been found in areas of Lithuania and Latvia.
+These instruments, known locally as kanklės in Lithuania and kokle in Latvia, are part of a musical tradition that dates back to ancient times.

 Eastern lyres

 Eastern lyres, also known as flat-based lyres, are lyres which originated in the Fertile Crescent (Mesoptamia) in what is present day Syria, Anatolia, the Levant and Egypt.
 The eastern lyres all contain sound boxes with flat bases.
-They are the oldest lyres with iconographical evidence of their existence, such as depictions of the eastern lyre on pottery, dating back to 2700 B.C.E.
+They are the oldest lyres with iconographical evidence of their existence, such as depictions of the eastern lyre on pottery, dating back to 2700 BCE.

 While flat-based lyres originated in the East, they were also later found in the West after 700 BCE.
 By the Hellenistic period (c.
 330 BCE) what was once a clearly divided use of flat-based lyres in the East and round-based lyres in the West had disappeared, as trade routes between the East and the West dispersed both kinds of instruments across more geographic regions.

 Eastern lyres are divided into four main types: bull lyres, thick lyres, thin lyres and giant lyres.

 Bull lyres

 Bull lyres are a type of eastern lyre that have a flat base and bull's head on one side.
-The lyres of Ur, are bull lyres excavated in ancient Mesopotamia (modern Iraq), which date to 2500 BC and are considered to be the world's oldest surviving stringed instruments.
+The lyres of Ur are bull lyres excavated in ancient Mesopotamia (modern Iraq), which date to 2500 BCE and are considered to be the world's oldest surviving stringed instruments.
 However, older pictorial evidence of bull lyres exist in other parts of Mesopotamia and Elam, including Susa.

 Thick lyres

-Thick lyres are a type of flat-based eastern lyre that comes from Egypt (2000–100 BCE) and Anatolia (c1600 BCE).
+Thick lyres are a type of flat-based eastern lyre that comes from Egypt (2000–100 BCE) and Anatolia (c.
+1600 BCE).
 The thick lyre is distinguished by a thicker sound box which allowed for the inclusion of more strings.
 These strings were held on a larger 'box-bridge' than the other type of eastern lyres, and the sound hole of the instrument was cut in the body of the lyre behind the box-bridge.

 While similar to the bull lyre in size, the thick lyre did not contain the head of an animal, but did depict images of animals on the arms or yoke of the instrument.
-Like the bull lyre, the thick lyre did not use use a plectrum but was plucked by hand.
+Like the bull lyre, the thick lyre did not use a plectrum but was plucked by hand.

-While the clearest examples of the thick lyre are extent to archaeological sites in Egypt and Anatolia, similar large lyres with thicker soundboxes have been found in Mesopotamia (1900–1500 BCE).
+While the clearest examples of the thick lyre are extant to archaeological sites in Egypt and Anatolia, similar large lyres with thicker soundboxes have been found in Mesopotamia (1900–1500 BCE).
 However, these Mesopotamia lyres lack the box-bridge found in the instruments from Egypt and Anatolia.